-There is nothing more eye-opening than visiting a customer’s space and realizing that the pain that you thought they had is not that important.
+There is nothing more eye-opening than visiting a customer’s space and realizing that the pain you thought they had is not that important.
 Or to learn that they are “on the run” all day; therefore, they will never use your desktop dashboard.

 So how many of these interviews should you do?
 It’s hard to say.
-The real answer is that you should do as many as needed for you to uncover patterns you can use to transition into the solution stage.
+The real answer is that you should do as many as needed to uncover patterns you can use to transition into the solution stage.

 From my experience, visiting 10-12 qualified customers will give you a strong sense of what their pain points are.

 Sometimes it is hard to visit all these customers to complement your research with remote interviews via phone or video conference.
 This approach is also very revealing, and you can go through more interviews in less time and with less cost.

 If you are new to performing these interviews, I highly recommend Steve Portigal’s book, Interviewing Users: How to Uncover Compelling Insights.

 Now, how many interviews should you do?
 As many as you can.
 In fact, in his book, A Good Hard Kick in the Ass: Basic Training for Entrepreneurs, Dr. Rob Adams states that you should conduct at least 100 of these interviews.
 Only then will you know if the pain you’ve identified is widely spread across your industry or if you are looking at a one-off scenario.